ol3gka/Task-1-of-contest-for-ML-engeneer-minDiffusion-/README.md

 $ requirements.txt
 ```

-Map dataset was taken from Awesome Satellite Imagery Datasets (https://github.com/chrieke/awesome-satellite-imagery-datasets), and it represents
+Map dataset was taken from Awesome Satellite Imagery Datasets (https://github.com/chrieke/awesome-satellite-imagery-datasets).
+This dataset is a composition of scenes taken by SPOT sensor in 2005 over four counties in Brazil. dataset includes scenes with different plant ages and/or with spectral distortions caused by shadows.
+There is a total of four orthoimages, one for each county, and also four mask images with pixel level annotation of coffee/non-coffee class.

 # ADDED: